tihomir2002/Websites/ReadMe.txt

 Repository link: https://git.fhict.nl/I486983/s2-individual-project

-For desktop login use one of these: username1 password1 username2 password2
+For desktop and website login use one of these: username1 password1 username2 password2
 username3 password3